 NuCISION has taken a different path and is not pursuing a vaccine or antibody approaches.

-We recognize the market need for a novel therapeutic that does not only prevent viral replication as that of conventional antivirals, but also destroy viral RNA through novel methods like what RELIVIR does.
+We recognize the market need for a novel therapeutic that does not only prevent viral replication as that of conventional antivirals, but also destroys viral RNA through novel methods like what RELIVIR does.